Irish Beef Stew

-3 Add vegetables to beef stew, simmer: Add the onions, carrots, and the potatoes to the beef stew.
+4 Add onions, carrots, potatoes to beef stew, simmer: Add the onions, carrots, and the potatoes to the beef stew.
 Add black pepper and two teaspoons of salt.
 Simmer uncovered until vegetables and beef are very tender, about 40 minutes.
-Discard bay leaves.
-Tilt pan and spoon off fat.
+Discard the bay leaves.
+Tilt pan and spoon off any excess fat.
 Transfer stew to serving bowl.
-Add salt and pepper to taste.
+Add more salt and pepper to taste.
 Sprinkle with parsley and serve.
-(Can be prepared up to 2 days ahead.
-Cool slightly.
-Refrigerate uncovered until cold, then cover and refrigerate.
-Bring to simmer before serving.)